microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

 but is defined in the platform's fdf.
 The profile needs to be added to the configuration file, even if the requirements are the same as the DEFAULT requirements.
-This was a design choice to ensure the platform is not accidently passing due to falling back to the DEFAULT profile if a profile is missing.
+This was a design choice to ensure the platform is not accidentally passing due to falling back to the DEFAULT profile if a profile is missing.

 ### Test specific failures